cloudmesh-community/book/chapters/linux/ssh2.md

 experience that you have on Linux and OSX.
 It has a repository with many packages.
-The packages are maintained by the community and you need to evaluate security implications when installing packages hosted on chocolatey just as you have to do if you install software on LInux and OSX from their reporsitories.
+The packages are maintained by the community and you need to evaluate security implications when installing packages hosted on chocolatey just as you have to do if you install software on Linux and OSX from their repositories.
 Please be aware that there could be malicious code offered in the chocolatey repository although the distributors try to remove them.

-The installation is sufficently explained at
+The installation is sufficiently explained at

 <https://chocolatey.org/install>
 Once installed you have a command choco and you should make sure you